microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 The second_run_memory_MB in benchmark output is used for GPU memory in this table.
 Note that the first run might need more memory for cuDNN convolution algorithm search.

-The last two optimizations (Packed QKV and BiasAdd) are only available in nightly package, and not in  1.14 package.
-All above tests use nightly package.
+The last two optimizations (Packed QKV and BiasAdd) are only available in nightly package.
+Compared to 1.14.1, nightly package has slight improvement in performance.

 ## Scripts: